asahi417/lm-vocab-trimmer/README.md

 LMs in seven languages.
 Finally, we show that this methodology can keep the best of both monolingual and multilingual worlds by keeping a small size as monolingual models without the need for specifically retraining them, and even limiting potentially harmful social biases.
-Please check those experimental results as wel as the technical detail in our paper, ["TBA"](paper-link).
+Please check those experimental results as wel as the technical detail in our paper, ["An Efficient Multilingual Language Model Compression through Vocabulary Trimming, 2023,"](https://arxiv.org/abs/2305.15020).
 To reproduce the results in our paper, please check [here](https://github.com/asahi417/lm-vocab-trimmer/tree/main/experiments).

 ## Get Started 🚀